 \subsection{Comparison against observations}

 One of the most important metrics of any storm surge model is how well it compares to observations.
 We compare against the observations introduced in Section \ref{sec:obsdata}.
-Prior to comparison, we remove the mean from both the observation and model data sets to account for differences in sea surface reference levels.
+Prior to comparison, we remove the mean from both the observation and model datasets to account for differences in sea surface reference levels.
 The evaluation focuses on the root-mean-squared-error (RMSE) and correlation, and we compare the hindcasts (see Section \ref{sec:infer}) based on both the short and long training period, and the NORA-Surge, against the observations.

-To explore how well the three hindcasts perform with regard to simulating storm surge of significance, we evaluate and validate the results after masking time periods with absolute values of the observed storm surge less than 10 and 30 cm.
-Since the different stations have different distributions of storm surge, and it is common that higher absolute values of storm surge result in higher RMSE values, we also include the average RMSE scaled by the standard deviation of the observed storm surge for each station.
-The results for all stations combined is displayed in Table \ref{tab:stats_all}, and owing to the fact that our main geographical area of interest is the coast of Norway, we include the results calculated for the Norwegian stations only in Table \ref{tab:stats_nor}.
+To explore how well the three hindcasts simulate large water level amplitudes , we evaluate and validate the results after masking time periods with absolute values of the observed residual water level less than 10 and 30 cm.
+Since the different stations have different distributions of residual water level, and it is common that higher absolute values of residual water level result in higher RMSE values, we also include the average RMSE scaled by the standard deviation of the observed residual water level for each station.
+The results for all stations combined are displayed in Table \ref{tab:stats_all}, and owing to the fact that our main geographical area of interest is the coast of Norway, we include the results calculated for the Norwegian stations only in Table \ref{tab:stats_nor}.

 The focus on the Norwegian stations is continued in Figure \ref{fig:heat_scatter_nor}, where we display the heatmap scatter plots that compare the hindcast and observations for the Norwegian stations.
-In addition, we display an ellipsoid that show the area of 5 standard deviations along and normal to the diagonal, centered at the point of maximum distribution.
-Lengths of the major and minor axis are displayed in each plot, and provide a measure of the spread around the centroid along the diagonal.
-Comparing the length of the minor axes of the ellipsoids for the three hindcast, we demonstrate that the Flo model based on the 16 year training yields the lowest error, i.e. spread around the diagonal, with the NORA-Surge and the short training at slightly higher errors.
+In addition, we display an ellipsoid that shows the area of 5 standard deviations along and normal to the diagonal, centered at the point of maximum distribution.
+Lengths of the major and minor axes are displayed in each plot, and provide a measure of the spread around the centroid along the diagonal.
+Comparing the length of the minor axes of the ellipsoids for the three hindcasts, we demonstrate that the Flo model based on the 16-year training yields the lowest error, i.e., spread around the diagonal, with the NORA-Surge and the short training at slightly higher errors.
 This reflects the RMSE shown in Table\ref{tab:stats_nor}.